has many more projects going on than can be listed, and volunteers

 for the river, for over ten years now.

-of the river, every summer.
-The seeds of this plant live for
+of the river every summer.
+These plants can live for

-at least ten years in the mud, and continue to sprout.
+years in the mud and continue to sprout.
 Excess

-growth can crowd out native plants, and when the hyacinths
+growth will crowd out native plants, and when the hyacinths

 freeze in winter and sink down to rot, they often consume